johnOfGod33/johnOfGod33/README.md

 <pre>
 💻 I am a self taught Full Stack Developer
-📚 I have a Bachelors in Mechanical Engineering from Polytechnic School of Lomé 📝 I'm getting write articles on <a href="https://dev.to/johnofgod33">https://dev.to/johnofgod33</a> 🔭 I’m currently working on my side projects
+📚 I have a Bachelors in Mechanical Engineering from Polytechnic School of Lomé 📝 I'm getting started write articles on <a href="https://dev.to/johnofgod33">https://dev.to/johnofgod33</a> 🔭 I’m currently working on my side projects
 🌱 I’m currently learning Typescript and Next js
 🌟 Main languages: Python, JavaScript